Wild | Refined

 In the Beginning

-I’ve wanted to connect with outdoor and athletic brands for a long while, but with my background in food and lifestyle, I just didn’t have the right client work to make that first introduction.
-I can’t send an amazing shot of a pie and ask a brand to imagine it as a shoe.
-It just doesn’t work.
+I’ve wanted to connect with outdoor and athletic brands for a long time.
+But coming from a background in food and lifestyle, I didn’t have the right client work to start that conversation.
+You can’t exactly send a beautifully lit pie and ask someone to imagine it as a trail shoe—it just doesn’t translate.

 Wild Studio Sketches